nbp/meta-bugs/README.md

 ## Packaging

-To package this repository into an addon, you can either use `nix build`, which will create a symbolic link named result which will contain the zip file to be uploaded.
+To package this repository into an addon, you can use `nix build`, which will create a symbolic link named result which will contain the zip file to be uploaded.